notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 #### [2036] **NPPM_MODELESSDIALOG**
 *For each created dialog in your plugin, you should register it (and unregister while destroy it) to Notepad++ by using this message.
-If this message is ignored, then your dialog won't react with the key stroke messages such as TAB key.
+If this message is ignored, then your dialog won't react with the key stroke messages such as Ctrl-C, Ctrl-V or TAB key.
 For the good functioning of your plugin dialog, you're recommended to not ignore this message.*

 **Parameters**: